 This discussion suggests that, from an asset-pricing perspective, monetary policy could affect risk appetite through its impacts on both the economic environment and on investors' risk preferences.
 Easing the stance of monetary policy could increase risk appetite by improving the perceived economic and financial environment, for example, by upgrading the economic outlook, reducing economic uncertainty, or strengthening the balance sheets of borrowers and lenders.
-Both the reduction of economic and financial risks (for example, lower consumption variance) as well as the improved outlook (for example, higher expected consumption relative to habit) would contribute to higher risk appetite.
+Both the reduction of economic and financial risks (e.g., lower consumption variance) as well as the improved outlook (e.g., higher expected consumption relative to habit) would contribute to higher risk appetite.
 Alternatively, in an environment in which investors reach for yield, the low interest rates associated with easy monetary policy-and a widening gap between target rates of return and market rates-could make investors effectively less risk-averse, relative to a situation in which policy was tighter and rates were higher.

-&lt;sup>2Other asset pricing theories focus on the link between investor heterogeneity and changes in aggregate risk aversion, including Chan and Kogan (2002), Gârleanu and Pedersen (2011), and Kekre and Lenel (2022).
+&lt;sup>3 Other asset pricing theories focus on the link between investor heterogeneity and changes in aggregate risk aversion, including Chan and Kogan (2002), Garleanu and Pedersen (2011), and Kekre and Lenel (2022).

-&lt;sup>3The article by Kashyap and Stein in this symposium provides additional discussion of the mechanisms through which monetary policy might affect risk appetite, as well the literature on the effects of monetary policy on risky asset prices and risk premia in various financial markets.
+&lt;sup>4 The article by Kashyap and Stein in this symposium provides additional discussion of the mechanisms through which monetary policy might affect risk appetite.

-Much of the literature on the risk-taking channel of monetary policy thus far has focused on risk-taking by financial institutions and the effects of monetary policy on intermediaries' profits, access to funding, leverage, and, ultimately, the volume and riskiness of their lending (Adrian and Shin 2010; Drechsler, Savoy, and Schnabl 2018).
-The available evidence generally supports the existence of a risktaking channel working through financial institutions, with monetary easing causing them to make more and riskier loans (as in Bruno and Shin 2015; Paligorova and Santos 2017).
+Much of the literature on the risk-taking channel of monetary policy thus far has focused on risk-taking by financial institutions and the effects of monetary policy on intermediaries' profits, access to funding, leverage, and, ultimately, the volume and riskiness of their lending (Adrian and Shin 2010; Drechsler, Savov, Schnabl 2018).
+The available evidence generally supports the existence of a risk-taking channel working through financial institutions, with monetary easing causing them to make more and riskier loans (e.g., Bruno and Shin 2015; Palogorova and Santos 2017).
 But while changes in the risk appetite of financial institutions are likely important for monetary transmission, these effects are only a subset of the risk-taking channel, broadly defined (Borio and Zhu 2012).
-If monetary policy has powerful effects on risk appetite and risky asset prices, then the more-traditional channels of monetary transmission, including wealth effects, changes in the cost of capital, and changes in borrower creditworthiness, are likely to be amplified as well (as in Bernanke 2007; Disyatat 2011).
+If monetary policy has powerful effects on risk appetite and risky asset prices, then the more-traditional channels of monetary transmission, including wealth effects, changes in the cost of capital, and changes in borrower creditworthiness, are likely to be amplified as well (e.g., Bernanke 2007; Disyatat 2011).
 That observation motivates the study of the connection of monetary policy and risk appetite in general, not only in the context of financial institutions.